‘Return’ this Lent

 • Lenten Regulations

-Ash Wednesday | March 5
+Ash Wednesday | February 18

 Ash Wednesday marks the beginning of Lent, a sacred season of prayer, fasting, and almsgiving as we prepare our hearts for Easter.
 During Mass, we receive ashes on our foreheads as a sign of repentance and a reminder of our call to turn away from sin and follow the Gospel.
-Ash Wednesday is an opportunity to begin Lent with intention, to acknowledge our need for God’s mercy, and to recommit to growing in faith.

 Schedule for Ash Wednesday: